 Full-Coverage vs. Liability-Only: Which Insurance Policy is Best for You

 Having your vehicle insured is a must, not only because it is the law, but also because it protects you and others should an accident occur.
 There are two main forms of car insurance: liability car insurance and full coverage car insurance.
-Liability car insurance coverage on your vehicle is the minimum insurance required by law, with full coverage being optional.
+Liability car insurance coverage on your vehicle is the minimum car insurance required by law, while full coverage car insurance is optional.

-Laws requiring all passenger vehicles to carry liability insurance makes the road better for all of us.
+Laws requiring all passenger vehicles to carry liability insurance make the road better for all of us.
 What does liability insurance cover?
 Liability insurance is a form of auto insurance coverage that pays the costs of any injuries or damages the other party receives in the event that you cause a collision.

 1. Coverage limit per accident for bodily injury per person